 - Be on the lookout for frequent spelling mistakes a lot of the time extortionists and scammers are located in other countries and their language might not be native to yours.

 If you experience any of these scenarios, it’s important to don’t give out any further information and instead report them immediately.
 By recognizing these warning signs and being mindful of your online conversations, you can avoid getting into a situation where you are at risk of sextortion.

 Should I Ignore Sextortion?

-Sextortion is a serious form of cybercrime that should never be ignored.
+Online sextortion is a serious form of cybercrime that should never be ignored.
 Involving coercion which is an act that uses psychological or physical pressure to compel someone to do something that they otherwise wouldn’t.
-This can manifest in terms of manipulation, intimidation, undue influence, blackmail, or even threats of violence.
+This can manifest in terms of manipulation, intimidation, undue influence, cyber blackmail, or even threats of violence.

 Not only is sextortion an invasion of your privacy and personal boundaries, but it can also have long-term psychological effects.
 If you or someone you know has ever been the victim of sextortion, reach out to authorities immediately.
 Ignoring sextortion is not the answer; by reporting these incidents and getting appropriate help, victims can take action so they get the assistance they need to recover from these situations.

 Protecting Yourself Against Sextortion: Steps You Can Take

 Protecting yourself from the alarming new threat of sextortion can seem like a daunting task, but taking a few steps can prevent you from becoming a victim.
 Digital Investigation recommends you review your online privacy settings regularly and be mindful of whom you share personal information with.